 - In Magicka, Vlad intervenes in boss battles multiple times, and in one instance he stops you from killing a not-actually-evil boss by yelling "STOOOOP!"

-- Commander Shepard can halt a Geth-Quarian war in Mass Effect 3 with a carefully-timed rant about how the entire war is the Quarians' fault, prompting an implied Heel Realization by Admiral Han'Gerrel and an order to stand down.
+- Commander Shepard can halt a Geth-Quarian war with a carefully-timed rant about how the entire war is the Quarians' fault, prompting an implied Heel Realization by Admiral Han'Gerrel and an order to stand down.

 - Rayquaza from Pokémon Emerald does this with a roar, causing Kyogre and Groudon to stop fighting.